 Infant Levels.
 The urine of 2 breastfed infants whose mothers smoked marijuana found none of the 9-carboxy-THC metabolite.
 One mother reported smoking marijuana once daily and the other reported smoking marijuana 7 to 8 times daily.
 Analysis of the feces of the latter mother's infant revealed a higher proportion of metabolites than THC, indicating that THC was probably absorbed from the milk, metabolized by the infant, and excreted in feces.

 Effects in Breastfed Infants

-Sixty-two infants whose mothers reported smoking marijuana during breastfeeding were compared at 1 year of age to the infants of mothers who smoked marijuana during pregnancy but not during breastfeeding.
+Twenty-seven mothers reported smoking marijuana during breastfeeding.
+Twelve of them smoked once a month or less, 9 smoked weekly, and 6 smoked daily.
+Six of their infants were compared at 1 year of age to the infants of mothers who did not smoke marijuana during pregnancy or breastfeeding.
 No differences were found in growth, or on mental and motor development.